 Located at Camp Mi-Te-Na

 Join us this Labor Day weekend to reconnect with your family in a relaxing outdoor atmosphere.
-This is the perfect opportunity for the whole family to discover the magic that overnight camp has to offer.
+This is the perfect opportunity for the strengthen family bonds and discover the magic that overnight camp has to offer.
 Enjoy a weekend of adventure filled with a variety of activities.